ardata-tech/qubic-wallet/README.md

-# Qubic Wallet Snap
+# Qubic Connect

-The Qubic Wallet Snap is a MetaMask extension that has Qubic capabilities such as public key derivation and transaction signing.
+Qubic Connect is a MetaMask extension that has Qubic capabilities such as public key derivation and transaction signing.

 ## Usage
 Install via NPM.